Yandex Cloud

 We recommend using the latest official version of kubectl to avoid compatibility issues.

-Can Yandex Cloud restore the health of the cluster if I configure it incorrectly?Can Yandex Cloud restore the health of the cluster if I configure it incorrectly?
+Can Yandex Cloud restore the health of my cluster if I configure it incorrectly?Can Yandex Cloud restore the health of my cluster if I configure it incorrectly?

-The master is managed by Yandex Cloud, that's why you can't damage it.
+The master is fully managed by Yandex Cloud, so you cannot damage it.
 If you have issues with Kubernetes cluster components, contact support.

 Who will be monitoring the cluster health?Who will be monitoring the cluster health?

 Yandex Cloud.
-A cluster is monitored for corrupted file system, kernel deadlock, internet connection loss and Kubernetes component issues.
-We're also developing a self-healing mechanism for faulty components.
+We will monitor your cluster for corrupted file system, kernel deadlock, lost internet connection, and Kubernetes component issues.
+We are also developing a solution to automatically restore faulty components.

 How quickly does Yandex Cloud address vulnerabilities discovered in the security system?
 What should I do if an attacker has taken advantage of a vulnerability and my data is compromised?How quickly does Yandex Cloud address vulnerabilities discovered in the security system?
 What should I do if an attacker has taken advantage of a vulnerability and my data is compromised?

-Yandex Cloud services, images and master configuration initially undergo various security tests and checks for standard compliance.
+Yandex Cloud services, images and master configuration undergo various security and compliance checks from the start.

-Users can choose frequency of updates depending on their tasks and cluster configuration.
-It is important to consider attack targets and vulnerabilities in applications deployed in a Kubernetes cluster.
-Application security can be affected by such factors as network security policies between applications, vulnerabilities inside Docker containers, and incorrect launch mode of containers in a cluster.
+Users can set the update frequency depending on their workloads and cluster configuration.
+It is important to consider attack vectors and the vulnerabilities of applications deployed in the Kubernetes cluster.
+Such factors as network security policies between applications, Docker container vulnerabilities, and improper container runtime configuration in the cluster may affect application security.

 Can I connect to a cluster node via OS Login, similar to a Yandex Cloud VM?Can I connect to a cluster node via OS Login, similar to a Yandex Cloud VM?

 Yes, you can.
-To do this, follow the guide.
+To do this, follow this guide.

 Data storageData storage